tobua/numic/README.md

 Lints and formats the whole project.

 <details>
-  <summary>Lifecycle methods (automatically run during installation and when building native application).</summary>
+  <summary>Lifecycle methods (automatically run during installation and when building the native application).</summary>

 ### `numic native`